tixton/api-docs/README.md

 # Introduction

 All Tixton API end-points begin with https://api.tixton.com/v1/ and use the HTTPS protocol.
-Response payloads are typically JSON; however, a few end-points return only a simple string identifier.
+Response payloads are typically JSON.
+However, some end-points return only a simple string identifier.

 ## Rate Limiting

 The current Tixton API rate limit is 200 requests per minute.

-## Deleting Objects
+## Creating, Retrieving, Updating, Deleting Objects

 We do our best to have all our URLs be [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer).
-Every endpoint (URL) may support one of four different http verbs.
+An endpoint (URL) may support up to four different HTTP verbs.
 GET requests fetch information about an object, POST requests create objects, PUT requests update objects, and finally DELETE requests will delete objects.

 ## Authentication

-There are two ways to authenticate through Tixton API v1.
-Requests that require authentication will return 404 Not Found, instead of 403 Forbidden, in some places.
+There are two ways to pass the authentication token in Tixton API v1, using header or inside body parameter.

+Request that requires authentication may return '404 Not Found', instead of '403 Forbidden'.
 This is to prevent the accidental leakage of private repositories to unauthorized users.

 **Auth Token** (sent in a header)